Asceticism: Judaism

-Chassidei Ashkenaz were a Jewish mystical and ascetic movement in medieval Germany.
+The Ashkenazi Hasidim were a Jewish sect of mystics and ascetics in medieval France and Germany (12th–13th centuries).

 Asceticism has not been a dominant theme within Judaism, but minor to significant ascetic traditions have been a part of Jewish spirituality.
 The history of Jewish asceticism is traceable to the 1st millennium BCE with the references of the Nazirites, whose rules of practice are found in Book of Numbers 6:1–21.
 The ascetic practices included not cutting the hair, abstaining from eating meat or grapes, abstention from wine, or fasting and hermit style living conditions for a period of time.
 Literary evidence suggests that this tradition continued for a long time, well into the common era, and both Jewish men and women could follow the ascetic path, with examples such as the ascetic practices for fourteen years by Queen Helena of Adiabene, and by Miriam of Tadmor.
 After the Jews returned from the Babylonian exile and the Mosaic institution was done away with, a different form of asceticism arose when Antiochus IV Epiphanes threatened the Jewish religion in 167 BCE.
 The Essene tradition of the Second Temple period is described as one of the movements within historic Jewish asceticism between 2nd century BCE and 1st century CE.

-The Ashkenazi Hasidim (חסידי אשכנז) were a Jewish mystical, ascetic movement in the German Rhineland whose practices are documented in the texts of the 12th and 13th centuries.
+The Ashkenazi Hasidim (Chassidei Ashkenaz) were a Jewish mystical, ascetic movement in medieval France and the German Rhineland, whose practices are documented in the Jewish religious texts of the 12th and 13th centuries.
 Peter Meister states that this Jewish asceticism emerged in the 10th century, grew much wider with prevalence in Southern Europe and the Middle East through the Jewish pietistic movement.
 According to Shimon Shokek, these ascetic practices were the result of an influence of medieval Christianity on Ashkenazi Hasidism.
 The Jewish faithful of this Hasidic tradition practiced the punishment of the body, self-torture by starvation, sitting in the open in freezing snow, or in the sun with fleas in summer, all with the goal of purifying the soul and turning one's attention away from the body unto the soul.

-Ascetic Jewish sects existed in ancient and medieval era times, most notably the Essenes.
-According to Allan Nadler, Professor Emeritus of Religious Studies and Former Director of the Jewish Studies Program at Drew University, two most significant examples of medieval Jewish asceticism have been the Havoth ha-Levavoth and Chassidei Ashkenaz.
+Jewish sects who practiced asceticism existed both in ancient and medieval times, most notably the Essenes.
+According to Allan Nadler, Professor Emeritus of Religious Studies and Former Director of the Jewish Studies Program at Drew University, two most significant examples of medieval Jewish asceticism have been the Ashkenazi Hasidim and Havoth ha-Levavoth.
 Pious self-deprivation was a part of the dualism and mysticism in these ascetic groups.
 This voluntary separation from the world was called Perishuth, and the Jewish society widely accepted this tradition in the late medieval era.
 Extreme forms of ascetic practices have been opposed or controversial in the Hasidic movement.